jsa-aerial/hanami/README.md

 * `(defn xform ([spec submap]) ([spec k v & kvs]) ([spec]))`: The template/specification transformation function.
 Generally, you will only call the second two arity signatures.
 The first is used for recursive transformation actions, so in the first signature, `spec` is generally the current value of a recursive transformation and submap the current state of the transformation.

   In the second and third signatures, `spec` is a template.
 [Recall](#templates-substitution-keys-and-transformations) legal templates may be already complete fully realized Vega or Vega-Lite specifications - this latter case is for what the third signature is intended.
 The second signature is what you will use in nearly all cases. `k` is a substitution key and `v` is the value it will have in the transformation.
 Hence you can override defaults and [template local defaults](#template-local-defaults) and add specific keys for just a given transformation.
 Returns the fully transformed final value.

-Their are currently (as of V0.15.1) three transformation control keys.
+  There are currently (as of V0.15.1) three transformation control keys.
 These keys affect the transformation process by changing the flow or state of the transformation.

     - `:aerial.hanami.common/use-defaults?` : if given as `true` (the default value) the global register is used as a starting set of default substitution keys and values.
 If `false` only the in line kvs and any template local defaults are used.

     - `:aerial.hanami.common/rmv-empty?` : If `true`, the default, follow the [third rule](#basic-transformation-rules) of transformations.
 If `false` do **not** remove empty collections.

     - `:aerial.hanami.templates/defaults` : If a template (actually, any map) has this key defined, the value map for it is merged into the current state.
 This effects the behaivor of [template local defaults](#template-local-defaults)